vonhoff/Serilog.Sinks.RichTextBox.WinForms.Colored/README.md

 - Give the [project](https://github.com/vonhoff/Serilog.Sinks.RichTextBox.WinForms.Colored) a star on GitHub ⭐
 - Support the project through [GitHub Sponsors](https://github.com/sponsors/vonhoff)
 - Improve documentation, report bugs, or submit pull requests

-## Frequently Asked Questions

-### Why is the package name so long?

-Shorter alternatives were already reserved in the NuGet registry, so a more descriptive name was needed for this implementation.

-### Why use a WinForms RichTextBox instead of a WPF RichTextBox?

-This sink is specifically designed for WinForms applications to avoid the WPF framework.
-Using a WPF-based logging component would require adding the entire WPF framework with all its dependencies, greatly increasing the size of the application.

 ## License